In a matter of days the entire fitness industry has gone remote.

 In this consultation, your aim is to hit on the client’s behavior, exercise and nutrition to see how prescriptions are going and where you can upgrade.
 Sometimes the client will steer this conversation and priorities are naturally identified during the consultation, so do not be afraid to spend 30 minutes where the client needs it.

-Outside of the monthly consultation, we also recommend weekly client check-ins.
-This can be programmed as a “workout” in TrueCoach, with personalized questions on the client’s nutrition, exercise, behavior.
+Outside of the monthly consultation, we also recommend weekly client check-ins with personalized questions on the client’s nutrition, exercise, behavior.

 When designing behavior and nutrition prescriptions, prioritize what your client needs and what will bring them closer to their goals.